-Turning blanks are pieces of wood suitable for lathe work.
+- Turning blanks are pieces of wood suitable for lathe work.
 They are generally sections of logs/limbs (straight sections, crotches, burls, etc.).
-The club obtains blanks from a number of sources such as club woodcuttings, club members, non-club members, and tree surgeons.
-Turning blanks need special handling as outlined here.

-- Responsibility: A lead with two backups; these members are referred to in this write up as Turning Blank Managers. - Turning blank material should not be delivered to the club or accepted on behalf of the club without the approval of a Turning Blank Manager.
-Any member who obtains such material for the club or learns of its availability should first contact a Turning Blank Manager to see if the club wants it, and if so, how it should be handled. (for the names of our Turning Blank Managers, see Resource Book-Lumber Management Section: Individuals Responsible by Area).
-Note: If a member acquires some turning blank material and wants to dispense it to club members from their home, they may do so without contacting a Turning Blank Manager. - Turning Blank Material Generated from Club Wood Cuttings: Sometimes, turning blank material is generated at wood cuttings, either by design or as a byproduct of cutting lumber.
+The Club obtains blanks from a number of sources such as Club woodcuttings, Club members, non-Club members, and tree surgeons.
+Turning blanks need special handling as outlined here. - 2.
+Delivery of Turning Blank Material to the Club: Turning blank material should not be delivered to the Club or accepted on behalf of the Club without the approval of a Turning Blank Manager.
+Any member who obtains such material for the Club or learns of its availability should first contact a Turning Blank Manager to see if the Club wants it, and if so, how it should be handled. (for the names of our Turning Blank Managers, see Resource Book-Lumber Management Section: Individuals Responsible by Area).
+Note: If a member acquires some turning blank material and wants to dispense it to Club members from their home, they may do so without contacting a Turning Blank Manager. - 3.
+Turning Blank Material Generated from Club Wood Cuttings: Sometimes, turning blank material is generated at wood cuttings, either by design or as a byproduct of cutting lumber.
 A Turning Blank Manager should be present at wood cuttings to see that any such material is properly prepared and stored.
 If none of the Turning Blank Managers can be present, then the Saw Master should be so advised before the cutting.
-Then after the cutting, a Turning Blank Manager should contact the Saw Master to find out the status of any turning material generated during the cutting and then see that is properly handled.

-Preparation and Storage:

-If turning pieces obtained by the club are deemed to be too large, they should be sawed into manageable sizes.
+Then after the cutting, a Turning Blank Manager should contact the Saw Master to find out the status of any turning material generated during the cutting and then see that is properly handled. - 4.
+Preparation and Storage: If turning pieces obtained by the Club are deemed to be too large, they should be sawed into manageable sizes.
 In general, a turning blank should be cut so that its length is slightly longer than the log/limb diameter.
 Large crotch pieces may need to be sawed vertically through the crotch.
-If a club member or a Turning Blank Manager does not have access to a chain saw, the club Chain Saw Manager should be contacted and arrangements made to have him cut the blanks.
+If a Club member or a Turning Blank Manager does not have access to a chain saw, the Club Chain Saw Manager should be contacted and arrangements made to have him cut the blanks.
 After sawing, the ends of the blanks need to be promptly sealed with wax or a wax emulsion to prevent cracking.
-If this is not done by the club member who obtained the blanks, then it should either be done by the Turning Blank Manager or by others under the Turning Blank Manager's supervision.
-The blanks may either be stored outside the kiln or on the floor between the kiln storage racks.
+If this is not done by the Club member who obtained the blanks, then it should either be done by the Turning Blank